johnvoon/portfolio-website/README.md

 ### About Me Section

-As viewer time is limited to 30-60 seconds, I tried to keep this section as short and to the point as possible.
+As viewer time is precious and limited, I spent a lot of time rewriting and shortening the bio to keep this section as short and to the point as possible.

 This is also where I displayed a downloadable link to my resume in PDF format.
-The reason I chose to a downloadable link is so prospective recruiters or employers would be able to pass the resume around if needed.
+I chose a downloadable link so prospective recruiters or employers would be able to pass the resume around if needed.

+In summary, I wanted the About Me section to provide a short overview about myself and to sustain the viewer's interest long enough (say 3-5 seconds) to then download and view my resume.
+The text for this section could be viewed in its entirety using 1 thumb scroll or less on mobile devices.

 ### Projects Section